dwu402/pypei/README.md

 conda install --channel conda-forge --file requirements.txt
 ```

-For conda on Windows, you will need to use pip to install conda:
+For conda on Windows, you will need to use pip to install casadi:

 ```powershell
 conda install --file requirements_win_conda.txt